rocco/node-base/README.md

 [![Build Status](https://travis-ci.org/rocco/node-base.png?branch=master)](https://travis-ci.org/rocco/node-base)

-This is an example node.js app using mainly:
+This is an example node.js app using:

 - "express" (duh) with jade templates (easily changeable)
 - "passport" for various authentication possibilities (we cover facebook and twitter)